Jacksonville

 Cost Of Living

-The cost of living in Jacksonville is slightly below the national average, making it an affordable city to reside in.
+The cost of living in Jacksonville is slightly below the national average, making it an affordable city compared to some other major cities in the United States.
+Housing costs, utilities, and transportation are generally reasonable.

 Other